open-minded13/rockify/README.md

 - Logistic Regression	0.4332

 ## Discussion
-The discussion section of this project provides an in-depth analysis of the results and the implications of this project for music technology.
+The discussion section of this project (in the full report) provides an in-depth analysis of the results and the implications of this project for music technology.
 It also discusses some of the challenges faced, limitations encountered, and future directions for improvement.

 Some of the main points discussed are:

-- Why random forest is the best model for Rockify
+- Why random forest is the best model for Rockify.
-- How random forest handles non-linear relationships and reduces overfitting
+- How random forest handles non-linear relationships and reduces overfitting.
-- How different models compare with each other in terms of performance and complexity
+- How different models compare with each other in terms of performance and complexity.
-- How correlation analysis helps to identify redundant or irrelevant features
+- How correlation analysis helps to identify redundant or irrelevant features.
-- How grid search helps to optimize hyperparameters for random forest model
+- How grid search helps to optimize hyperparameters for random forest model.
-- How Delphi technique can help to improve sub-genre labeling accuracy
+- How Delphi technique can help to improve sub-genre labeling accuracy.
-- How feature selection can help to reduce dimensionality and improve efficiency
+- How feature selection can help to reduce dimensionality and improve efficiency.
-- How additional features such as lyrics or album art can enhance genre classification
+- How additional features such as lyrics or album art can enhance genre classification.

 ## Conclusion
 Rockify is a machine learning project that demonstrates the potential of using machine learning for music genre classification.
 It provides a useful tool for music producers, streaming platforms, and music enthusiasts to classify rock music tracks into different subgenres based on audio features obtained from Spotify API.
 It also provides a convenient query program that allows users to enter a song URL from Spotify and get the subgenre analysis result.